How to handle a ransomware report

 There are three main kinds of ransomware.
 These are scareware, lockware, and encryption ransomware.
 Scareware works wholly on trickery.
 Lockware works mostly on trickery.
 Encryption ransomware, however, really can be a serious threat – unless you are prepared for it.

-Ransomware Report: How to deal with scareware and lockware
+Ransomware Report: How to deal with scareware and lock ware

 Scareware and lockware are essentially variations on a theme.
 With scareware, the victim simply receives a message which is intended to make them believe they have a problem they need to pay the attacker to have fixed.
 Just installing a reputable anti-malware problem and having it scan the computer will probably get rid of it without any problems.

-Lockware does lock computers, but most of its power is still based on intimidating users into believing that they have a serious problem which they need to pay to resolve.
+Lockware does lock computers, but most of its power is still based on intimidating users into believing that they have a serious problem that they need to pay to resolve.
 For the most part, however, you can get rid of lockware just by booting into safe mode (with command prompt in Windows) and restoring to a previous time point.
 Then install a reputable anti-malware program and have it scan your computer.

 Ransomware Report: How to deal with encryption ransomware